joe-damore/webpack-streaming-task-plugin/README.md

 - `watchMode`: (Object) Configuration object for options related to Webpack's watch mode.
 (Optional)
 - `watchMode.includeSourceDirectories`: (Boolean) Only applies when in watch mode.
 By default, Webpack only watches for changes to the files specified by `source`, but directory-level changes (new files, new child directories, etc.) are ignored.
 When `includeSourceDirectories` is `true`, changes to any directories that contain files specified in `source` will trigger recompilation.
 (Optional, default `false`)
 - `watchMode.skipInitialRun`: (Boolean) Only applies when in watch mode.
 When `true`, this task is not executed upon Webpack's initial run.
 Instead, it will only run once changes to its source files are detected.
 (Optional, default `false`)
+- `watchMode.changedFilesOnly`: (Boolean) Only applies when in watch mode.
+When `true`, only files which have changed since last run will be included in the stream passed to this task.
+(Optional, default `false`)

 ### Deprecated Options
 The following options should no longer be used and will be removed in future releases.
 They only exist for legacy compatibility.